Rhetos/Rhetos-wiki/Implementing-Rhetos-authentication-plugins.md

 See [User authentication and authorization](User-authentication-and-authorization) article for more information on business application development.

-> This article applies to **Rhetos v4 and earlies** versions.
+> This article applies to **Rhetos v4 and earlier** versions.
-On **Rhetos v5** and later versions, different authentication methods should be implemented in ASP.NET Core, while Rhetos should simply use the ASP.NET's authentication (with `AddAspNetCoreIdentityUser()`).
+On **Rhetos v5 and later** versions, different authentication methods should be implemented in ASP.NET Core, while Rhetos should simply use the ASP.NET's authentication (with `AddAspNetCoreIdentityUser()`).
-Custom implementation of IUserInfo on Rhetos v5 is intended only for applications that do not use standard ASP.NET Core authentication middleware.
+Custom implementation of IUserInfo on Rhetos v5 and later versions is intended only for applications that do not use standard ASP.NET Core authentication middleware.

 ## Overview